Krzysztofz01/video-lightning-detector/README.md

   -b, --brightness-threshold float                    The threshold used to determine the brightness of the frame.
 Detection is credited when the value for a given frame is greater than the sum of the threshold of tripping and the moving average
   -c, --color-difference-threshold float              The threshold used to determine the difference between two neighbouring frames on the color basis.
 Detection is credited when the value for a given frame is greater than the sum of the threshold of tripping and the moving average.
   -n, --denoise                                       Apply de-noising to the frames.
 This may have a positivie effect on the frames statistics precision.
+  -r, --export-chart-report                           Value indicating if the frames statistics chart in HTML format should be exported.
   -e, --export-csv-report                             Value indicating if the frames statistics report in CSV format should be exported.
   -j, --export-json-report                            Value indicating if the frames statistics report in JSON format should be exported.
   -h, --help                                          help for video-ligtning-detector